-The target population consists of all statistical establishments (sometimes referred to as firms or units) classified as Real Estate Agents, Brokers, Appraisers and Other Real Estate Activities according to the North American Industry Classification System (NAICS) during the reference year 2000.
+The target population consists of all statistical establishments (sometimes referred to as firms or units) classified as Personal and Laundry Services according to the North American Industry Classification System (NAICS) during the reference year 2003.
 Data users who wish to learn more about NAICS, its underlying principles, and many of the other statistical concepts discussed in this brief summary, are referred to the Introduction section of the Statistics Canada publication "North American Industry Classification System: Canada 1997" (catalogue number 12-501).

 Even though the basic objective of the survey is to produce estimates for the whole industry-all incorporated and unincorporated businesses-not all businesses are surveyed.
-The data come from three different sources: a sample of all incorporated businesses with revenue above or equal to a certain threshold (Note: the threshold varies between surveys and sometimes between provinces in the same survey); administrative data for the incorporated businesses with revenue below the specified threshold and finally administrative data to estimate for unincorporated businesses.
-It should be noted that only basic information is obtained from administrative sources; i.e., total revenue, expenses, depreciation and salaries, wages and benefits.
+Rather, a sample is surveyed and the portion eligible for sampling is defined as all statistical establishments with revenue above a certain threshold.
+(Note: the threshold varies between surveys and sometimes between provinces in the same survey).
+The excluded portion represents a substantial proportion of the industry in terms of number of establishments (46%), but its contribution to the overall industry revenue is only about 5%.
+These excluded establishments are accounted for in the final estimates through the use of administrative data.
+However, only basic information is obtained from administrative sources; i.e., total revenue, expenses, depreciation and salaries, wages and benefits.
 Detailed characteristics such as client base, revenue by type of service, and detailed expense items are collected only for surveyed establishments.